A Singular Focus On Family Law Matters

 If you have children, the preferable solution is to design a mutually agreeable plan regarding primary custody, visitation (called parenting time) and financial support.
 If you and the other parent cannot agree, the courts will work with you to determine an arrangement in the best interests of the children.

-While your reasons for divorce may not be relevant for the divorce itself (given Colorado’s no-fault laws), these same issues may be relevant in custody determinations.
+While your reasons for divorce may not be relevant for the divorce itself (given Colorado’s no-fault divorce laws), these same issues may be relevant in custody determinations.
 If there are extenuating circumstances that could impact either spouse’s suitability for child custody or visitation or the ability to pay child support, it may be important to discuss these with an attorney prior to any court proceedings.

 Call Our Colorado Divorce Lawyers Today